eminichiello67/eminichiello67.github.io/_pages/about.md

 Hello!

-My name is Emilio Minichiello, I am a mathematician working on categorical database theory at [Conexus AI](https://conexus.com/).
+My name is Emilio Minichiello (he/him), I am a mathematician based in New York City.
+I like to apply category theory to other areas of mathematics and science, like differential geometry and database theory.

+Currently, I am an Assistant Professor in the [Mathematics department](https://www.citytech.cuny.edu/mathematics/#) at [CUNY CityTech](https://www.citytech.cuny.edu/).

-I got my PhD in pure mathematics at the CUNY Graduate Center, studying the intersection of category theory and differential geometry.
-My thesis is composed of [this paper](https://arxiv.org/abs/2202.11023) and [this paper](https://arxiv.org/abs/2401.09400), on applying homotopical and categorical methods to diffeological spaces.
-[Mahmoud Zeinalian](https://www.zeinalian.com/) was my advisor.
+Before that I was a pure mathematics PhD student at the CUNY Graduate Center, studying the intersection of category theory and differential geometry.
+My PhD thesis was [Higher Diffeology Theory](https://academicworks.cuny.edu/gc_etds/5759/), applying homotopical and categorical methods to [diffeological spaces](https://math.huji.ac.il/~piz/documents/AITD.pdf).
+My advisor was [Mahmoud Zeinalian](https://www.zeinalian.com/).

+During the last year of my PhD I also worked part-time at [Conexus AI](https://conexus.com/) studying [Categorical Database Theory](https://www.categoricaldata.net/).

-You can reach me best at [eminichiello67@gmail.com](mailto:eminichiello67@gmail.com).
+The best way to reach me is by email [eminichiello67@gmail.com](mailto:eminichiello67@gmail.com).